 - Lake Tahoe is the largest alpine lake in the country, and is home to rocky coves, white sand beaches, plunging cliffs, and glacier carved granite peaks.
-Forests of Jeffrey and Sugar Pine ring much of the 72-mile shoreline.
+Forests of Jeffrey and Sugar Pine line much of the 72-mile shoreline.

-- North Lake Tahoe also boasts the region’s first-ever, five-star property, The Ritz-Carlton, Lake Tahoe, which opened mid-mountain at Northstar California in December 2009.
+- North Lake Tahoe boasts the region’s first-ever, five-star property, The Ritz-Carlton, Lake Tahoe, which opened mid-mountain at Northstar California in December 2009.
 Guests staying at the ski-in, ski-out property can take a gondola down to the Village at Northstar to experience a wide variety of shops, dining venues and outdoor games geared for kids.

 - Lake Tahoe has long been a favorite of celebrities.
 In Crystal Bay, the Cal Neva Resort, Spa & Casino was once owned by Frank Sinatra and frequented by the Rat Pack and Marilyn Monroe.
 Their underground tunnel tour is very popular, and was the primary way Frank Sinatra accessed the showroom from his private bungalow.

 Elevation: The average surface of Lake Tahoe is 6,222 feet above sea level.
 The highest point in the Tahoe Basin is Freel Peak on the North Shore at 10,881 feet.

 Location: Lake Tahoe covers the Nevada/California border.
 It is 198 miles northeast of San Francisco, 100 miles northeast of Sacramento and 58 miles southwest of Reno.